 Household Items That Can Help

 There are several items that you possibly already have in your larder that can help to keep your plants safe and thriving – this is something most gardeners do.
-Eggshells, coffee, grapefruit, beer and tea around the bases will all deter slugs and snails.
-These creatures do not like a rough terrain, so by using broken eggshells or pieces of grapefruit skin, they will not attempt to climb your plants, as they will not walk over them.
+Eggshells, coffee, grapefruit, beer, and tea around the bases will all deter slugs and snails.
+These creatures do not like rough terrain, so by using broken eggshells or pieces of grapefruit skin, they will not attempt to climb your plants, as they will not walk over them.
 Coffee and tea they dislike so will keep well away from that as well.
 Beer, on the other hand, they cannot resist.
-Fill a margarine tub with some and place at the base of the plant.
+Fill a margarine tub with some and place it at the base of the plant.
 They will climb up the tub and fall in.
 This may seem cruel, but it is an effective way of keeping slugs and snails off your plants.

 If you cut some flowers for a vase in your home, add some vodka to the water, It helps to keep the flowers fresher for longer.

 Caring For Outside Buildings

 You might have decking, a pergola, or a garden shed in your outside space and they all need caring for, especially in preparation for the winter.
 It is crucial that you waterproof your deck and any other wooden structures.
 You will never be able to totally protect them from the elements, but sealing the wood with a sealant designed for the job will at least stop any water damage, which can be significant.

 Before you apply the sealant to your patio or deck, for example, check it first to see if there are any repairs needed.
 Saving it from the water problems will keep it looking good and fresh year after year.